bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 ```

 ### Specify custom user secret ID

-Use the `--id <USERSECRETSID>` option to specify the user secret ID to add to the Visual Studio project file.
+Use the `--id <USERSECRETSID>` option to specify the user secret ID to add or update in the Visual Studio project file.

 ```text
 dotnet user-secrets init `--id local-dev-test1`
 ```
-The following Visual Studio project snippet shows an example of the `<UserSecretsId>` element that is added.
+The following Visual Studio project snippet shows an example of the `<UserSecretsId>` element that is added or updated.
 Where `local-dev-test1` is the user secret ID that was specified.

 ```xml
 <PropertyGroup>